 Your rates might not always go up if you have a non-renewal.
 This will usually happen if your driving record has problems or if you’re high-risk.

-What Happens When Your Insurance Policy Is Canceled?
+What Happens When Your Policy Is Canceled?

 Losing your auto policy can leave you feeling helpless or confused.
 There are consequences you should know of before figuring out your next move.
 For instance, losing your coverage can affect future rates or your ability to get policy.
-If nothing else, you’ll have a lapse in car insurance coverage, which no insurer likes.
+If nothing else, you’ll have a lapse in coverage, which no insurer likes.

 Below is an explanation of what you need to know after losing your car insurance:

-Your Insurance Company Might Tell the DMV
+Your Insurer Might Tell the DMV

 Insurers inform the Department of Motor Vehicles (DMV) if they cancel your policy.
 The law requires providers to notify the DMV if they cancel it.
 They may also do the same if you have a non-renewal.
 This is because states don’t want people to drive without car insurance.